Cardinals vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Cardinals have a record of 1-2.
+- In four games as the underdog over the last 10 matchups, the Cardinals have a record of 1-3.

-- When it comes to the total, the Cardinals and their opponents are 5-4-1 in their previous 10 games.

-- The past 10 Cardinals matchups have not had a spread posted by oddsmakers.
+- The Cardinals' previous 10 matchups have not had a spread posted by bookmakers.

 Cardinals Betting Records & Stats

-- The Cardinals have been chosen as underdogs in 30 games this year and have walked away with the win 13 times (43.3%) in those games.
+- The Cardinals have been underdogs in 31 games this season and have come away with the win 13 times (41.9%) in those contests.

-- St. Louis has entered 18 games this season as the underdog by +105 or more and is 8-10 in those contests.
+- St. Louis has not entered a game this season as a bigger underdog on the moneyline than the +135 odds on it winning this game.

-- Bookmakers have implied with the moneyline set for this matchup that the Cardinals have a 48.8% chance of pulling out a win.
+- The Cardinals have an implied victory probability of 42.6% according to the moneyline set by oddsmakers for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!